Welcome to Mission Oak High School Athletics.

-Every coaching applicant must complete all sections of the below registration form to be considered for a coaching position at St. John Bosco High School.
+Every coaching applicant must complete all sections of the below registration form to be considered for a coaching position at Mission Oak High School.
 While you may save and work on your registration form over a period of time, only complete forms may be submitted to the Athletic Department.
-Please contact Jeanne Pantuso (562) 920-1734 ext.
-24 with questions or to check the status of your application.

 In addition, contracts will not be distributed and coaches will not be paid until ALL of the following have been received by the Athletic Department and Human Resources Office.